Police Chief, Veteran Cop Who Shot and Killed Daunte Wright Both Quit

 The “accidental discharge” that led to Wright’s death also set off an immediate string of violent protests in Minneapolis amid tensions over the ongoing Derek Chauvin murder trial.
 For two nights, hundreds of residents took to the streets and clashed with police, who responded with tear gas and flashbangs that were reminiscent of last summer’s protests after George Floyd’s police death.

-“It is unbelievable...that police would shoot and kill another unarmed Black man...during this pinnacle trial of Derek Chauvin,” civil rights attorney Ben Crump, who is representing the Wright family, said in a Tuesday press conference alongside George Floyd’s family and other local leaders.
+“It is unbelievable...that police would shoot and kill another unarmed Black man...during this pinnacle trial of Derek Chauvin,” civil rights attorney Ben Crump, who is representing the Wright family, said in a Tuesday press conference alongside George Floyd’s family and other local leaders who all offered their support.

 Minnesota State Patrol Col. Matt Langer on Tuesday said that 40 people were arrested overnight in connection with the Brooklyn Center protests while several law enforcement officers suffered minor injures.
 Department of Public Safety Commissioner John Harrington on Monday said that the National Guard would remain “robust” in the city over the next “two or three days.”

+Elliott later announced that Boganey had been “relieved of his duties” and that Deputy City Manager Reggie Edwards would be taking over.

+On Tuesday, Elliott revealed that all 49 officers in the Brooklyn Center police force live outside the city.
+He said he supported Potter’s resignation.

 “I’m appreciative of the officer stepping down and saying that she felt that was the right thing to do.
-[It’s the] right thing to do for the community, and I couldn’t agree more,” Elliott said Tuesday regarding Potter’s resignation.
+[It’s the] right thing to do for the community, and I couldn’t agree more,” he said.